Scams, Rogue Traders and Doorstep Crime

 We also receive complaints from consumers who are cold called by unscrupulous traders offering their services on the doorstep.
 The work is often badly done and overpriced.
 There are strong indications that the actual number of people affected by scams is far greater than the reported figures.

 The sums lost by individuals from these scams and traders range from small amounts to tens of thousands.
-Trading Standards wants to raise consumer awareness of these issues by promoting our tsconnect newsletter and encouraging Devon and Somerset residents to make the right choice when considering unsolicited offers, or dealing with tradespeople who knock at the door.
+Trading Standards wants to raise consumer awareness of these issues by promoting our tsconnect newsletter and encouraging Devon, Somerset and Torbay residents to make the right choice when considering unsolicited offers, or dealing with tradespeople who knock at the door.

 You can help too – by talking about scams and doorstep crime, you can help to raise awareness and increase the number of people who are empowered to avoid becoming victims.
 If you have access to a shop window, gp surgery noticeboard or other prominent community display area, please download our Scams Awareness Poster and help us to spread the word.